Applying to BIMM

 Estate agents and private landlords

-When choosing an agent, shop around.
+If using a letting agent, it’s important to shop around.
 Check websites, socials, and forums for testimonials and feedback.
 Ensure you’re well-informed before parting with any cash.
 Remember, agency fees and property deposits are standard, but you’ll get the deposit back if the property remains in good condition.

 Finding testimonials and track records for private landlords can be tricky.
 But most good landlords will be happy to provide honest answers to questions regarding their property.
 If a utility like a washing machine or shower looks unfit for purpose, mention it!